rodrigocitadin/blog/content/posts/optimistic-and-pessimistic-locks.md

 for _ <- 1..10, do: Task.async(fn -> increment.() end)
 ```

-Wait 1 sec and run:
+We are using `:time.sleep` to simulate network instability, so you will need to wait 1 second and run:

 ```elixir
 Agent.get(counter, & &1)